Building a profile from your current deployment ¶

 Don't put secrets in your profile!

 Secrets should not be included in your profile, so they are not included in the profile generation by default.

 --includePath argument to collect items from the running server.
-These items should then be provided to the server on it's next restart via some secrets management tool.
+These items should then be provided to the server on its next restart through some secrets management tool.

 kubectl cp pingdirectory-0:/tmp/pd.profile pd.profile